Jonnie Irwin: Career

 Irwin worked for business transfer specialists Christie & Co, becoming an associate director within three years, before going on to work for Colliers International.

-In 2004, Irwin was selected from hundreds of applicants along with co-presenter Jasmine Harman to present Channel 4's show A Place in the Sun – Home or Away, and has filmed over 200 episodes all around Britain.
-The programme is also broadcast daily on More4, Discovery Real Time and Discovery Travel & Living, as well as channels throughout Europe and the rest of the world, including New Zealand, Australia, and South Africa.
-In 2022 Irwin accused A Place in the Sun producers of axing him as presenter after 18 years due to a cancer diagnosis, leaving his mood “really low.”
+In 2004, he was selected from hundreds of applicants along with co-presenter Jasmine Harman to present Channel 4's show A Place in the Sun – Home or Away, and filmed over 200 episodes all around Britain.
+The programme is also broadcast daily on More4, Discovery Real Time and Discovery Travel & Living, as well as channels throughout Europe and the rest of the world.
+In 2022, Irwin accused A Place in the Sun producers of axing him as presenter after 18 years due to a cancer diagnosis, leaving his mood "really low".

-Irwin also presents episodes of BBC property shows Escape to the Country and To Buy or Not to Buy.
-Irwin has also presented the spin-off to Escape to the Country, Escape to the Perfect Town.
+Irwin presented episodes of BBC property shows Escape to the Country and To Buy or Not to Buy.
+He also presented the spin-off of Escape to the Country, Escape to the Perfect Town.

-In January 2011, Sky 1 broadcast Irwin's own show called Dream Lives for Sale, which saw him help people leave behind their lives in the UK and buy a business.
+In January 2011, Sky 1 broadcast Irwin's own show, titled Dream Lives for Sale, which saw him help people leave behind their lives in the UK and buy a business.
 In late 2011 he began a new series, The Renovation Game, which aired on weekday mornings on Channel 4.

-Over the past ten years, Irwin has advised clients on business and property, ranging from small high street gift shops to multimillion pound corporate hotel packages.
-He still runs a property and business consultancy.
+Irwin advised clients on business and property, ranging from small high street gift shops to multimillion pound corporate hotel packages.
+He ran a property and business consultancy.

-Irwin writes a regular column for A Place in the Sun magazine.
-He appears at A Place in the Sun Live giving presentations on his tips for buying property abroad.
-Irwin also regularly hosts seminars and corporate events.
+Irwin wrote a regular column for A Place in the Sun magazine.
+He appeared at A Place in the Sun Live giving presentations on his tips for buying property abroad.
+Irwin also regularly hosted seminars and corporate events.

 Personal life

-Irwin is a keen sportsman.
-He played rugby for Lutterworth RFC and then for Rugby Lions RFC, until an accident in a sevens tournament in which he broke his back and subsequently retired.
+Irwin was a keen sportsman.
+He played cricket many times for Gumley Cricket Club, and rugby for Lutterworth RFC and then for Rugby Lions RFC, until an accident in a sevens tournament in which he broke his back and subsequently retired.

-Irwin married Jessica Holmes in September 2016.
-Together they have three sons.
-Rex born 2018 and twin sons Rafa and Cormac born 2020.
+Irwin married Jessica Holmes in September 2016 and they had three sons.
 Irwin and his family moved to the Hertfordshire town of Berkhamsted in 2018 and then to the Newcastle upon Tyne area.

-Health and illness
+Illness and death

-On 13 November 2022, Irwin shared that he had terminal lung cancer, after being diagnosed in 2020.
+In November 2022, Irwin shared that he had terminal lung cancer, after being diagnosed in August 2020 after experiencing blurred vision while driving.
+He was given six months to live.

 In an interview with Hello!, Irwin said, "I don't know how long I have left, but I try to stay positive and my attitude is that I'm living with cancer, not dying from it.
 I set little markers – things I want to be around for [...]
 I'm doing everything I can to hold that day off for as long as possible.
 I owe that to Jess and our boys.
 Some people in my position have bucket lists, but I just want us to do as much as we can as a family."
+Irwin died on 2 February 2024, at the age of 50.